 The spread of minor ailments such as measles or even the common cold has in the past led to deadly epidemics devastating populations of tribes which have built up no immunity.

-A number of Amazonian Indians recently entered a Brazilian village José Carlos Meirelles, of Funai, said the tribe had gone back to their villages where the infection could spread to other members of their community.
+José Carlos Meirelles, of Funai, said the tribe had gone back to their villages where the infection could spread to other members of their community.
 He said the Brazilian government now planned to re-establish a permanent base of officials in the highly remote region to offer better protection in the future.

 Linguists brought in to help mediate the contact – the first with an unknown tribe for more than 30 years – said the Indians reported "suffering acts of violence" on the Peruvian side of the border.
 Cocaine smugglers are known to be active in the region as well as loggers, flouting the land rights of the Amazonian communities.
 It is the first time in recent memory that an uncontacted tribe has voluntarily left isolation.